LucyWatcher/LucyWatcher/README.md

   When I work on my portfolio, I usually do so for 10+ hours, reading documentation, taking notes, or writing code all day.
 Since I started my portfolio, most of my weekends have been spent coding.
 I hope my aggressive efforts and a decent portfolio might be enough to let me begin an entry-level coding job despite the fact that I have not gone to college.

   I am very new to GitHub, but I am learning it now, as part of my journey!
+I will slowly host more and more parts of my portfolio on GitHub as I learn the interface and near the completion of my portfolio.

 # Otherwise!;
   I'm 19.
 My favorite color is lavender.